adistar-js/MekoDisordBot/privacy-policy.md

 # Meko Discord Bot - Privacy Policy

-This Privacy Policy describes how personal information is collected, used, and disclosed when you use the Meko Discord bot ("the Bot") and the associated services provided by the developer.
+This document outlines the privacy policy for the Discord bot ("Meko") and its associated services provided by the developer.

 ## Information Collected

 The Bot may collect the following types of information:

-- **Discord User ID**: This is used to uniquely identify users and provide personalized services.
+- **Discord User ID:** Utilized for unique user identification, managing AFK status, and user preferences.

-- **Server Information**: The Bot may collect information about the Discord servers it is a member of, including server ID, name, and member list.
-This information is used for server-specific functionalities.
+- **Server Information:** Data about Discord servers, including server ID, name, and member list, for server-specific functionalities like welcome messages, automod settings, and module interactions requiring server-specific details.

-- **Usage Data**: The Bot may collect data on how it is used, including commands executed, messages sent, and interactions within Discord servers.
+- **Usage Data:** Collected to understand Bot usage patterns, including executed commands, sent messages, and interactions within Discord servers.

 ## Use of Information

-The information collected is used for the following purposes:
+The collected information is used for the following purposes:

-- **Providing Services**: To provide and maintain the Bot's functionality and services.
+- **Providing Services:** Maintaining and delivering Bot functionalities, managing AFK status, welcome messages, and facilitating other module functionalities.

-- **Improvement and Development**: To understand how users interact with the Bot and make improvements.
+- **Improvement and Development:** Enhancing Bot performance, improving user experience, and developing additional features based on user interactions.

-- **Communication**: To respond to user inquiries, provide support, and communicate important information.
+- **Communication:** Addressing user inquiries, providing support, and sharing essential information regarding Bot usage.

 ## Data Sharing